metriccoders/metriccoders/README.md

 ## Contact Us 📧

-Feel free to reach out to us if you have any questions or suggestions by emailing us at technologyappsdeveloper@gmail.com or on twitter using the twitter handle @metriccoders.
-You can also follow us on Twitter for updates.
+Feel free to reach out to us if you have any questions or suggestions by emailing us at technologyappsdeveloper@gmail.com.
 Join us in building the largest open-source AI community!